iro-nique/GZCTF-Cloner/README.md

 python3 gzctf_cloner.py --url 'https://ctf.example.com' --token '<GZCTF_Token>'
 ````

+The script will display games and prompt you for the game and which challenges to clone.

-### Cloning Specific Challenges Across Games
+### Cloning Specific Challenges Across All Games

-If you'd like to clone specific CTF challenges across games:
+If you'd like to clone specific CTF challenges across all games:

 ````
 python3 gzctf_cloner.py --url 'https://ctf.example.com' --token '<GZCTF_Token>' --newgame
 ````

+The script will display challenges and prompt you for the challenges to clone.

 ### Cloning Across Different GZCTF Instances